-Candidates following the IGCSE course should be continuously involved in the process of planning, performing and evaluating.
+IGCSE Physical Education candidates should be continuously involved in the process of planning, performing and evaluating.

-The following general requirements apply to the teaching of Physical Education at all levels.
+The teaching of Physical Education at all levels has the following requirements:

-- To promote physical activity and healthy lifestyles pupils should be taught: 1. - to be physically active; - to adopt the best possible posture and the appropriate use of the body; - to engage in activities that develop cardiovascular health, flexibility, muscular strength and endurance; - the increasing need for personal hygiene in relation to vigorous physical activity. - 2 To develop positive attitudes, pupils should be taught: - to observe the conventions of fair play, honest competition and good sporting behaviour as individual participants, team members and spectators; - how to cope with success and limitations in performance; - to try hard to consolidate their performance; - to be mindful of others and the environment. - To ensure safe practice, pupils should be taught: - to respond readily to instructions; - to recognise and follow relevant rules, laws, codes, etiquette and safety procedures for different activities or events, in practice and during competitions; - about the safety risks of wearing inappropriate clothing, footwear and jewellery and why • particular clothing, footwear and protection are worn for different activities; - how to lift, carry, place and use equipment safely; - to warm up for and recover from exercise.
+- 1. To promote physical activity and healthy lifestyles, teach candidates: - to be physically active; - to adopt the best possible posture and the appropriate use of the body; - to engage in activities that develop cardiovascular health, flexibility, muscular strength and endurance; - the increasing need for personal hygiene in relation to vigorous physical activity. - 2.
+To develop positive attitudes, teach candidates: - to observe the conventions of fair play, honest competition and good sporting behaviour as individual participants, team members and spectators; - how to cope with success and limitations in performance; - to try hard to consolidate their performance; - to be mindful of others and the environment. - 3.
+To ensure safe practice, teach candidates: - to respond readily to instructions; - to recognise and follow relevant rules, laws, codes, etiquette and safety procedures for different activities or events, in practice and during competitions; - about the safety risks of wearing inappropriate clothing, footwear and jewellery and why particular clothing, footwear and protection are worn for different activities; - how to lift, carry, place and use equipment safely; - to warm up for and recover from exercise.